Idaho stepmom gets life sentence for killing 9-year-old boy - KTVZ

 Monique Osuna received the sentence Thursday in Fourth District Court.

-Emrik was sent to live with his father and stepmother in February 2018 after his biological mother was sent to prison for abusing his young siblings.
+Emrik was sent to live with his father and stepmother in February 2018 after his biological mother went to prison for abusing his young siblings.

 “A small child was sent to Idaho to be cared for by the defendants.
 Instead he was sent to a living hell,” Ada County Prosecutor John Dinger told Judge Steven Hippler during the sentencing hearing.